Release family

 Compact

-Model narrative
+Release narrative

 Supported releases, long-window variants, research checkpoints, and community builds remain distinct.
 A serious model story distinguishes what is production-oriented, what is experimental, and what exists for reproducibility or local experimentation.